 - The first and last weekends of the festival

-2. How many days should I go to the FW Festival?
+2. How Many Days Should I Go to the Food & Wine Festival?

 This really depends on you.
 Are you a local?
 Are you visiting Disney World on vacation only for one week?
 If you are an Orlando-area resident you are going to have plenty of opportunities to visit the Food and Wine Festival in Disney World, and you could easily come 10 times and still have a ball.

 If you are only coming to Epcot once during your trip then make sure to visit Food and Wine periodically throughout that day.
-There is so many different things to try though I’d really try to visit Epcot twice in your visit to give you more opportunities to try different things.
+There are so many different things to try though I’d really try to visit EPCOT twice on your visit to give you more opportunities to try different things.

 I can’t overstate this enough, be organized and Food and Wine will be a million times more fun for you and your family.

-I’m not cheap, and I think everyone should have fun on vacation, but I like to set an amount of money I want to spend that day at the festival before I go, and then stick to that amount.
-If you get one of the festival gift cards I explained that earlier about, that will help you stick to your budget.
+I’m not cheap, and I think everyone should have fun on vacation, but I like to set the amount of money I want to spend that day at the festival before I go, and then stick to that amount.
+We are always trying to do Disney World on a budget, and if you get one of the festival gift cards I explained earlier, that will help you stick to your budget.

-If you can resist the temptation of diving right in to the first food booth that looks good to you, I like to make one loop around World Showcase FIRST to scout it out, and then on my way back through get the things that really looked best.
+If you can resist the temptation of diving right into the first food booth that looks good to you, I like to make one loop around World Showcase FIRST to scout it out and then on my way back through getting the things that really looked best.
 That way you don’t fill yourself up after the first 3 booths and regret not having room for that pork belly later.

-This seems obviously when your going to a festival in Disney World called: “Food and Wine” but you’d be surprised at how many people eat a big breakfast before going, or have a sit-down dinner planned in Epcot that night.
+This seems obvious when you’re going to a festival in Disney World called: “Food and Wine” but you’d be surprised at how many people eat a big breakfast before going or have a sit-down dinner planned in Epcot that night.

-I like to have a very light breakfast early the morning of, then by 11 am I’m ready to start chowing down!
-You are going to need all the space in your stomach as you can muster when at Epcot Food and Wine so don’t make the rookie mistake in eating somewhere else first.
+I like to have a very light breakfast on the morning of the festival, then by 11 am, I’m ready to start chowing down!
+You are going to need all the space in your stomach you can muster when at EPCOT Food and Wine so don’t make the rookie mistake in eating somewhere else first.

-Remember, the Epcot Food & Wine Festival is a marathon and not a sprint.
-Yes your plan could be just to pop in to Food and Wine for an hour, grab a few things and move on to the next attraction, but a much better experience is the make at it at least a 3-4 hour event.
+Remember, this is a marathon and not a sprint.
+Yes, your plan could be just to pop into Food and Wine for an hour, grab a few things and move on to the next attraction, but a much better experience is the make it at least a 3-4 hour event.